This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Customers (businesses or municipalities) not eligible for the fixed utility price scheme purchase natural gas from the competitive market or entered the free market after their eligibility for universal service expired (customers with medium and low consumption and district heating generators).

-Hungary signed a new 15-year gas contract with Gazprom in September 2021; the price of the gas purchased from Gazprom follows the European market pricing.
-Hungary has pipeline connections to six of its seven neighbors but obtaining molecules from outside of Russia has proven to be more challenging.
+Hungary signed a new 15-year gas contract with Gazprom in September 2021; the price of the gas purchased from Gazprom follows European market pricing.
+Hungary has pipeline connections to six of its seven neighbors but has not succeeded in obtaining molecules from outside of Russia in significant amounts.

 Hungary uses 10 billion cubic meters of natural gas annually, nearly 85% of which comes from Russia.